Commercial real estate guidance

 It’s imperative that you insert a clause in the agreement that allows for the purchaser or assignee to obtain the landlord’s approval of such alterations.
 The clause must state the precise nature of the work.
 If the changes are structural, they will require a building consent from the local territorial authority.
 You may want to seek expert or legal advice to determine the appropriate clause to insert.

-Alterations to the premises may have implications for any current licences or business-
+Alterations to the premises may have implications for any current licences or business use rights.
+The sale and purchase agreement needs to reflect protection for the business purchaser in this regard.

 You must ensure that: